livecode/livecode-ide/Documentation/guides/Extending LiveCode.md

 private variable mMargin as Real
 ```

-We'll define a number variable to store the value for the margin.
+We'll define a member variable to store the value for the margin.
 LiveCode Builder is typed
 so you must also specify the type of your variable.
 Remember, the canvas you are drawing
 to has subpixel precision so our margin can be a decimal number.
 As a result, we've chosen
 to specify our margin as a real number.
 For a full list of types available in LiveCode